eveningglow/MoCo/README.md

 - PyYAML 3.12 (Optional)

 ### Dataset
-- ImageNet ILSVRC2012 dataset
+- ImageNet - Download the dataset and untar.
-- STL-10 dataset
+- STL-10 - PyTorch offers this dataset